Hammarn/1MB335/Lab2.md

 #### While
 Execution stays within a block **while** the condition is true.
-That
+Keep in mind that this can lead to the program becoming stuck in an endless loop.

 ```
 counter = 1